kevioke/kevioke.github.io/index.md

 ---
 layout: default
 title: Kevin Nguyen
-description: Staff Software Engineer
+description: Principal Software Engineer
 ---

-I'm currently a Staff Software Engineer at [GoGuardian](https://www.goguardian.com/) focused on building solutions that will help shape the future of digital learning.
+I'm currently a Principal Software Engineer at [GoGuardian](https://www.goguardian.com/) focused on building solutions that will help shape the future of digital learning.

 # Links
 * [LinkedIn](https://www.linkedin.com/in/kevin-nguyen-792ba63a/)